chriscowley/chriscowley.me.uk/source/_posts/2012-07-17-mirror-a-subversion-repo-with-svnsync.markdown

 comments: true
 categories: Subversion
 ---
 The basic idea is that everytime a change happens on the master, it gets pushed to the slave.
-This is done using hook scripts.
+In this set up it will *not* get you any more capacity; you cannot commit back to the slave.
+If you do it will get out of sync, resulting in a _split brain_ situation.
+This is what we sysadmins call a "bad thing".
+I am doing this in order to have <a href="http://www.atlassian.com/software/fisheye/overview" target="_blank">Atlassian Fisheye</a> can scan the repository without having to go over the network.
+The basic layout is:

+{% img  center /images/svnsync.png %}

-First the master needs to be able to send the data to the slave without any user interaction On both the slave create a user to perform the sync
+First the master needs to be able to send the data to the slave without any user interaction.
+On both the slave create a user to perform the sync:
 ```
 useradd svnsync
 ```